We recommend that a Back Massage is performed by a qualified expert masseur with experience.

 Please call 0113 234 0818 or fill in our form and we will answer any questions you have before you book a back massage.

 There are a lot of Back Massage tips and techniques on the internet

 The internet will give advice on how to perform a back massage and what equipment you will need such as a bed, a room, oil, a towel and pillow.
-They will tell you you need a quiet, warm, relaxed room.
+They will say you need a quiet, warm, relaxed room.
 Use a firm flat surface such as a firm bed or floor mat.
-That baby oil is fine and use your towels to lie on.

 Using an oil will reduce the friction on the skin, prevent hand burns and prevents pulling hairs.
 Using less oil will allow you to give more pressure and greater friction.
 Use slow movements to reduce the pain level.
 Use the palm of your hand more and less on your fingers or thumbs so that you can give a back massage for longer.

 The online advice will tell you first get the patient comfortable using cushions to support areas and that being pregnant they should not use any of their back massage tips or techniques.

 Please call 0113 234 0818 or fill in our form to book a qualified pregnancy back massage.

 We recommend you consult a Doctor for the following back-aches and back pain:

 - Back pain after a violent accident or injury, for example, a car accident.

 - Back pain is constant and getting worse.